The units, honestly reviewed

 - We could not verify per-speed noise figures from the manufacturer

-Keystone's 10,000 BTU version for bigger rooms.
-Same honest math as the Frigidaire pair: buy capacity for the room you have, not the room you imagine.
+Keystone's 10,000 BTU version for bigger rooms — one of only two 10K casement units still being made (the other is Perfect Aire's 4PASC10000, $569 in stock at Sylvane as of 2026-07-12).
+Same honest math: buy capacity for the room you have, not the room you imagine.

 - Type